stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

     colors: colors-a
     title: 'From big cities, to small towns, we get YOU.'
     text: |
       Lake City Digital is an web-based
       branding, advertising, marketing, development agency,
       with offices in Pacific Palisades, California
       and Coeur d'Alene, Idaho.

-      Our name is centered around the philosophy,\
+      Our name is centered around the philosophy, that our work should always best capture a businesses essence,
-      that our work should best capture a businesses essence,\
+      as we embark to build positive,
-      as we embark to build positive relatable identities\
+      relatable identities for both our urban
-      for both urban and rural clientele.
+      and rural clientele.
     actions:
       - type: Button
         label: Sign up